How Macroscopic Limits on Neutron Star Baryon Loss Yield Microscopic Limits on Non-Standard-Model Baryon Decay: Baryon Dark Decay Rates in Dense Matter

 in which

 The corresponding c.m.-frame single baryon decay rate $\Gamma_{\rm c.m.} (p_{B})$ is given in Eq.~\eqref{eq:app:decay:cm_rate}.

-We illustrate the rates of ${\cal B} \to \chi \gamma$ as a function of $m_\chi$ and $n$ in Fig.~\ref{fig:decay:local_rates}, for both neutrons (a) and $\Lambda$s (b).
-This calculation is for the DS(CMF)-1 EoS, but the results are qualitatively similar for the other EoS in this family.\footnote{Of course, the EoS that do not contain hyperons will not lead to $\Lambda \to \chi\gamma$ decays within neutron stars.} The vertical axes have been normalized to the value of nuclear saturation density in this EoS, $n_{\rm sat} = 0.15$ fm$^{-3}$.
+We illustrate the rates of ${\cal B} \to \chi \gamma$ as a function of $m_{\chi}$ and $n$ in Fig.~\ref{fig:decay:local_rates}, for both neutrons (a) and $\Lambda$s (b).
+(In contrast, in Fig. 8, we show how these proper decay rates change across the different pulsars of interest for various values of the $\chi$ mass.)
+These calculations are for the DS(CMF)-1 EoS, but the results are qualitatively similar for the other EoS in this family.\footnote{Of course, the EoS that do not contain hyperons will not lead to $\Lambda \to \chi\gamma$ decays within neutron stars.} The vertical axes have been normalized to the value of nuclear saturation density in this EoS, $n_{\rm sat} = 0.15$ fm$^{-3}$.
 The respective color scales are shown at right, assuming $\varepsilon_{{\cal B}\chi} = 10^{-16}$ MeV; the units are fm$^{-3}$ s$^{-1}$ and we emphasize that these rates scale as $\varepsilon_{{\cal B}\chi}^2$.
 To guide the eye, we have also added black contours every quarter order of magnitude.
 Solid contours correspond to integer numbers; dot-dashed contours correspond to half-integer numbers; and dotted lines correspond to quarter-integer numbers.
 In either panel, the dashed vertical line indicates the vacuum mass of the corresponding baryon.
 The dotted horizontal line corresponds to the central density of the heaviest stable neutron star within this EoS, corresponding to $M_{\rm TOV} \approx 2.07 \, M_\odot$; the region above this line has been grayed out because these densities do not occur in a stable neutron star.
 Similarly, the dot-dashed horizontal lines correspond to the central densities of neutron stars with the masses of J0348+0432, J1614--2230 and J0737--3039A/B. We observe that when $n\to\chi\gamma$ is operative, it is almost always numerically larger than the rate of $\Lambda\to\chi\gamma$ (for $\varepsilon_{n\chi} = \varepsilon_{\Lambda\chi}$).
 This is a simple consequence of larger neutron number fractions at these densities, and the two rates often differ by several orders of magnitude.
-However, $\Lambda$s have a further reach in $m_\chi$ when they are present than neutrons do, owing to the larger total energy of $\Lambda$s in neutron matter.
+However, $\Lambda$s have a further reach in $m_{\chi}$ when they are present than neutrons do, owing to the larger total energy of $\Lambda$s in neutron matter.